carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/06-Nextflow_Best_Practice.md

 ## Making modular workflows
 As you create several large pipelines, parts of your pipelines may be used in several places.
-To prevent having duplicate code which is harder to maintain, you can make your workflows modular.
+To prevent having duplicate code, which is harder to maintain, you can make your workflows modular.
 To understand how to do this lets first look into the full format of a [workflow](https://www.nextflow.io/docs/latest/dsl2.html#workflow).

 A workflow is a collection of processes that can help make your pipelines very modular.